 Our club members follow guidelines from the National Association of Rocketry and will help out any club members that wish to gain high powered rocketry certification from said association.
 We have the best resources in Northwest Ohio to help members gain NAR Level 1 or Level 2 HPR certification.

-UT Rocketry previously competed in the 2023-2024 NASA Student Launch in Huntsville, Alabama.
-The competition requirements were to deliver a payload between 4,000' and 6,000', deploy from rocket between 800' and 500', and safely land without using a parachute or streamer.
+UT Rocketry previously competed in the 2024-2025 NASA Student Launch in Huntsville, Alabama.
+The competition requirements were to deliver a payload between 4,000' and 6,000', deploy from rocket between 800' and 500', take 7 different measurements at apogee, and then transmit data to the ground station.

-2nd year - Mechanical Engineer with a Focus in Aerospace
+3rd year - BS Mechanical Engineering with a Focus in Aerospace

 Jack joined the UT Rocketry Club in the Fall of 2024.
 His skills are focused in structural design of the launch vehicle and failure analysis.
 He served as structures lead for the 2024-2025 USLI mission.
 Jack is always looking to apply his current knowledge set, while working to develop new skills and abilities.
 Jack is responsible for maintaining the Club's financial accounts and coordinating sponsorships and partnerships with aerospace and space industry organizations.